 Overall though, the figures look decent to my aging eyes when seen at gaming board distance – although the camera gets a little too close for photoing and they sometimes don’t look too good at that view.

 Since Summer 2015 I’ve also been having a look at Bolt Action – A World War 2 figure game (still 28mm scale) which has the game size that 40K used to be a decade and a half ago.
 It’s also so nice to be able to buy a single cheap box of troops and it contains enough to make 3-5 full game units.
 Now I’ve got to learn how to paint much more historically accurate figures rather than my own made-up Sci-fi or Fantasy paint schemes.
 I’ve also added the rules for Iron Cross to the WW2 mix to try out – and thoroughly enjoyed so far.
+Using GF9’s Tanks models and a few Flames of War infantry has allowed us to have much bigger games of Iron Cross at a vastly cheaper price, not to mention, my lad has enjoyed playing Tanks.

 If you’re in Ashby (Scunthorpe) and have chance, pop into RA Models opposite the market.
 Great friendly service and will order things in if they aren’t in stock.